MoSCoW method: Variants

 Sometimes W is used to mean wish (or would), i.e. still possible but unlikely to be included (and less likely than could).
 This is then distinguished from X for excluded for items which are explicitly not included.
+Would is used to indicate features that are not required now, but should be considered in architectural terms during the design as future expansion opportunities - this avoids the risk of dead-end designs that would inhibit a particular feature being offered in the future.

 Use in new product development

 In new product development, particularly those following agile software development approaches, there is always more to do than there is time or funding to permit (hence the need for prioritization).

 For example, should a team have too many potential epics (i.e., high-level stories) for the next release of their product, they could use the MoSCoW method to select which epics are Must have, which Should have, and so on; the minimum viable product (or MVP) would be all those epics marked as Must have.
 Oftentimes, a team will find that, even after identifying their MVP, they have too much work for their expected capacity.
 In such cases, the team could then use the MoSCoW method to select which features (or stories, if that is the subset of epics in their organisation) are Must have, Should have, and so on; the minimum marketable features (or MMF) would be all those marked as Must have.
 If there is sufficient capacity after selecting the MVP or MMF, the team could then plan to include Should have and even Could have items too.